openhealthcare/openhealthcare.org.uk/source/_posts/2015-03-12-open-politics.md

 standards in government.
 If you're a civil servant working with data you should be following this checklist:

-### 1) We place the needs of our users at the heart of our standards choices
+ 1. We place the needs of our users at the heart of our standards choices
-### 2) Our selected open standards will enable suppliers to compete on alevel playing field
+ 2. Our selected open standards will enable suppliers to compete on alevel playing field
-### 3) Our standards choices support flexibility and change
+ 3. Our standards choices support flexibility and change
-### 4) We adopt open standards that support sustainable cost
+ 4. We adopt open standards that support sustainable cost
-### 5) Our decisions about standards selection are well informed
+ 5. Our decisions about standards selection are well informed
-### 6) We select open standards using fair and transparent processes
+ 6. We select open standards using fair and transparent processes
-### 7) We are fair and transparent in the specification and implementation of open standards
+ 7. We are fair and transparent in the specification and implementation of open standards

-It is no longer acceptable to say things like, "but the needs of our legacy system mean you should use <closed technology X>".
+It is no longer acceptable to say things like, "but the needs of our legacy system mean you should use &lt;closed technology X&gt;".
 If you hear such a remark, point the perpetrator at the checklist above.
 If they claim it would be too expensive to migrate, explain that it's because it is so expensive to migrate that such a system needs changing (such